Scottish Coaching Certificate

 What are the new coaching qualifications?

-The new Scottish Coaching Certificate (SCC) can be broken down as follows:
+The new Scottish Coaching Certificate (SCC) is a collection of awards from the SQA which can be broken down as follows:

 When will the Scottish Coaching Certificate be available?

-The Scottish Coaching Certificate is available now (from October 2020) in equestrian and netball.
+The Scottish Coaching Certificate is available now in Level 5 and Level 6.
+The Level 7 award will be available soon.
 Please check with your sport to find out their timescales.